 Within two weeks, General Homma’s advanced landing parties had occupied

-troops were carried safely to the Lingayen beaches.
+invasion troops were carried safely to the Lingayen beaches.
 Here the

 main strength of Homma’s XIV Army began to disembark at 0500 hours on

 December 22.
-The XLVIII Division, the IX Infantry Regiment, four artillery regiments with
+The XLVIII Division, the IX Infantry Regiment, four

 Along the 20-mile section of the main Japanese landing strip ran the

-Manila.
+into Manila.
 South of the landing beaches and between the gulf and

-Manila Bay, was the central plain of Luzon, a flat area of cleared farmland with many
+Manila Bay, was the central plain of Luzon, a flat area of cleared

-the southern end of the landing front—the XL VII Regiment,
+Agoo—at the southern end of the landing front—the XL VII Regiment,

 supported by artillery, made a sweep inland to Rosario while the XLVIII